Who are we

 - To promote the initiative through public relations activity

-- To maintain, operate, improve and develop future Texaco Support for Sport initiatives
+- To maintain, operate, improve and develop future Texaco Support for Sport initiatives.

 We must have a legal basis to process your personal information.
 In most cases the legal basis will be one of the following:

 To meet our legitimate interests, for example to understand how you use our services and to enable us to derive knowledge from that to enable us to develop new services.
 When we process your information to meet our legitimate interests, we put in place robust safeguards to ensure that your privacy is protected and to ensure that our legitimate interests are not overridden by your interests or fundamental rights and freedoms.
 For more information about the balancing test that we carry out to process your personal information to meet our legitimate interests, please contact us at the details below.

 Who we may pass your data on to